 Have you heard the saying “Only two things in life are certain: death and taxes?”
 Well, if you own a vehicle, I’d add one more certainty – vehicle repairs!
-While your car is under warranty, repairs may only be an inconvenience since you can simply take your car to the dealership and have it fixed at no cost to you.
+While your car is under the original manufacturer’s warranty, repairs may only be an inconvenience since you can simply take your car to the dealership and have it fixed at no cost to you.
 But what happens once your original warranty has expired?
 Do you still take your vehicle to the dealership for repairs?
 Or should you find an independent repair facility?
 Which is better?

 As with most complex questions in life, the answer is “it depends.”
 This article will help you better understand the differences between the dealership and an independent repair facility, and which one is a better choice for you.

 - The dealership service department specializes in maintaining and repairing only the vehicle brand(s) that the dealership sells

 - As a customer, you usually deal with a service advisor while the repair technicians and mechanics stay in the service bay

 - Dealerships generally work on hundreds of cars each month, have a high capacity for cars at any given time

 - Tend to work on many different vehicle brands

 - Customers are likely to meet directly with the mechanic working on their car

 - Many of these shops are founded by and/or staffed by people who previously worked at a dealership as a technician

 Benefits of Going to the Dealership